zzcoder/hdf-java/branches/hdf-java-2.10/Readme.txt

 1) The "hdfview/" directory contains the installation programs for easy download and installation for HDFView.
 The installation programs are named by platforms.
-For example, "HDF-JAVA-2.10.0-Linux.sh"  for linux machines.
+For example, "HDF-JAVA-2.10.0-Linux.sh"  for Linux machines.
 After you install HDFView, you have the pre-built binaries for all the HDF-Java products: JNI wrapper, object package, and HDFView.